-#9 White Deer Plaza - Today this is Arthur's St. Moritz Restaurant.
+#9 White Deer Plaza - Today this the St. Moritz Grill and Bar.
 The building is circa 1930-1935, with a multi-color, variegated slate roof, stucco siding, half timbering, all in the Lake Mohawk Tudor style.

 Across from the St. Moritz is a line of buildings, circa 1928-1930.
 These are also in the Lake Mohawk Tudor architectural style--hip-roofed buildings, displaying flush eaves, stucco siding, variegated slate roofs, and other unusual features.
 The restaurant on the corner has interesting brickwork, while the Plaza Delicatessen sports gable dormers.
 Note the diamond-paned casement windows and painted shutters (with heart cut-outs) at the pet center.
 The attractive wooden gate there is also remarkable for the heart, tree, and flower cut-outs, as well as the painted grapes and vines embellishing it.

-Formerly a service station, the building now housing The Lake Mohawk Florist at the corner of the Plaza and West Shore Trail also dates from this period (1928-1930) and has a multi-color slate roof and hip dormers.
+Formerly a service station, the building at the corner of the Plaza and West Shore Trail also dates from this period (1928-1930) and has a multi-color slate roof and hip dormers.
 The carport in front is supported by huge corner towers, with a thick chain draped between them.

-Across from the florist are two small eateries, and again these structures are in the Lake Mohawk Tudor style, with a wooden balcony running the length of the ice cream parlor's second story.
+Across the way are two small eateries, and again these structures are in the Lake Mohawk Tudor style, with a wooden balcony running the length of the ice cream parlor's second story.

 Park at the beginning of the Boardwalk, in front of the real estate office and turn and look back toward Winona Parkway.